 Those who are living with obesity frequently have underlying cardiovascular disease, and that comes with an array of associated risks like diabetes and hypertension.
 These factors can all contribute to difficulties stemming from a COVID-19 infection.

-Those who are overweight or obese are already at a higher risk of blood clots, a condition that’s also been associated with COVID-19.
+People who have overweight or obesity are already at a higher risk of blood clots, a condition that’s also been associated with COVID-19.
 “COVID-19 damages the endothelium (the cellular lining of blood vessels),” says Dr. Aminian.
 “Autopsies have shown that blood clots and widespread severe endothelial damage are two of the causes of increased mortality in many patients who contract COVID-19.”

 Obesity is known to impact the mechanics of both the chest wall and diaphragm, as well as make people more vulnerable to other lung conditions like sleep apnea, asthma and obesity hypoventilation syndrome.
 These can all become worse due to the known lung issues that come with COVID-19 infections.